grommet/grommet-toolbox/README.md

 * Development server with hot-reloading
 * Test infrastructure based on tape and gulp watch
 * Code coverage using Istanbul
+* Convert raw svgs to Grommet icons with accessibility support

 grommet-toolbox runs on top of Gulp.